 Southern Gulf Islands

 Saltspring is the largest and most populated island, so it has the most things to do.
 Galiano is a bit smaller and a little more sleepy.
-(My sister used to live there so I wrote and entire guide to outdoor adventures on Galiano.)
 Pender, Mayne, and Saturna have fewer shops, restaurants, and services than Saltspring and Galiano, so do a bit of research before you go to find out what’s available.

 Where to Stay on the Gulf Islands

-Airbnb: Over the years we’ve stayed at some great Airbnbs on Saltspring and Galiano Island.
-Book now
+Cabins: Over the years we’ve stayed at some great cabins on Saltspring and Galiano Island.
+This log cabin on Galiano has a killer cliff top view.
+Check Rates.

 Victoria